 14. RAJAVINTE MAKAN – Vincent Gomas’s Visit to Nancy’s House and the iconic ‘My number is 2255’

-Mohanlal was just 26 when he did Rajavinte Makan but he displayed amazing maturity and elan when he became every bit of the underworld don ‘Vincent Gomas’.
-His sound modulation ,body language and gestures all were strikingly different from the other movies that he did around the same time.
+Mohanlal was just 26 when he did Rajavinte Makan.
+But he displayed a stunning maturity when he became every bit of the underworld don ‘Vincent Gomas’.
+His voice modulation ,body language and gestures all were strikingly different from the other movies that he did around the same time.
 My favorite scene from the movie is where Vincent Gomas visits Nancy’s house for the first time, tells the iconic ‘My number is 2255‘ and writes it down on a calendar.
 A one-liner that went on to become immensely popular than perhaps its makers even dreamt of, also marked the arrival of Mohanlal – “The Superstar”.

 13. DEVASURAM -When Neelakandan makes Bhanumathi dance in his house